Are Employee Handbooks Dead? How to Get Employee Sign-off on Policies

 It’s one thing to have new hires sign their employee handbook during the onboarding phase, but it’s another to get their acknowledgment for every update thereafter —especially if sign-off documents are all set on paper.

 The workplace is digital and online now, so important processes like acknowledgment signoffs should be, too.
-Using digital form automation software brings automation, compliance tracking and accessibility to the process.
+Using digital forms brings automation, compliance tracking and accessibility to the process.

 And they make it easier to prompt employees to acknowledge policies.
-Whether it’s an automated employee onboarding solution with a workflow that sends policies one-by-one to new hires, or just one targeted task that teams can complete on their phone, it’s simply a faster, easier way to get employees to acknowledge policies versus paper and the employee handbook.
+Whether it’s an automated onboarding workflow that sends policies one-by-one to new hires, or just one targeted task that teams can complete on their phone, it’s simply a faster, easier way to get employees to acknowledge policies versus paper and the employee handbook.

 Signing off in bite-sized pieces is more bearable, and much more likely to keep employees compliant.